jacobtilley578/jacobtilley578/README.md

-- 👋 Hi, I’m @jacobtilley578
+- 👋 Hi!
+I’m Jacob Tilley
-- 👀 I’m interested in Java, Accounting systems, and the great outdoors!
+- I’m interested in Java, Accounting systems, and the great outdoors!
-- 🌱 I’m currently learning Java and studying for the CPA exam (Accounting)
+- Currently learning Java and studying for the CPA exams (Accounting)
-- 📫 How to reach me jacobtilley@comcast.net
+- How to reach me jacobtilley@comcast.net

 <!---
 jacobtilley578/jacobtilley578 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.